noladzad/us_inflation_analytics/README.md

 1. Open a terminal window.

-2. Change directories to where `noladzad_saifahme_fred.py` is saved.
+2. Change directories to where `fred_analysis.py` is saved.

 3. Type the following command:
 	```
-	noladzad_saifahme_fred.py
+	fred_analysis.py
 	```

 ---

 4. A couple of popups will appear prompting the user to install some additional dependency files.
 Simply click install and proceed until the script compiles.

-5. The script will generate some images along with the pdf compilation named **hw7**.
+5. The script will generate some images along with the pdf compilation named **us_inflation_analytics**.

 ## Suggestions